sambitpoddar/ethorb/docs/usage.md

 - Returns:
   - `Union[int, float]`: The amount converted to the specified unit.

 This concludes the Usage Guide for the EthOrb package.
-If you have any further questions or need assistance, please don't hesitate to raise an [issue](https://github.com/sambitpoddar/ethorb/issues).
+If you have any further questions or need assistance, please don't hesitate to [open an issue](https://github.com/sambitpoddar/ethorb/issues) on GitHub.